Maitripada: Time at Nalanda and Vikramashila

 Maitripada had his initial monastic ordination at Nalanda following which he dwelt in Vikramashila where he stayed for four years.
 While he was noted as an excellent monk, he was also said to be practicing tantra in secret.

 Maitripada was known to have left Vikramashila at some point although the sources differ as to the exact reason.
 According to one account by Padma Karpo, he was engaged in a doctrinal dispute with his guru, Ratnākaraśānti who expounded the Yogachara school of thought.
 As a result of this dispute, Ratnākaraśānti is said to have ripped part of Maitripada's robes.
 Nepalese sources detail that following this dispute, the bodhisattva, Avalokiteśvara appeared in Maitripada's dreams and urged him to renounce the monastic life.

 Another account from the biography of Atiśa details that he was expelled from the monastery after Atiśa, who was the abbot of the Vikramashila at the time, discovered liquor in his dorms.

 Later years

 Following this, he travelled for four months to South India via boat where he became a disciple of Shavaripa from who he received various tantric instructions.
 During the latter part of his life, he returned to North India where he composed numerous treaties which are now preserved in the Tibetan Buddhist canon.

 Philosophy

 Maitripada's philosophy straddled between the schools of Madhyamaka and Mahamudra.
-He did however, still seem to hold the Yogachara school in high regard and thought it a necessary step to his interepretation of Madhyamaka.
+He did however, still seem to hold the Yogachara school in high regard and thought it a necessary step to his interpretation of Madhyamaka.